Historic Sites of Manitoba: Grant’s Old Mill (2777 Portage Avenue, Winnipeg)

-A grain mill was operated at this site on Sturgeon Creek in what is now the St. James area of Winnipeg, between 1829 and about 1832, by Metis leader Cuthbert Grant.
-The first water mill in Western Canada, a working recreation of the mill building was erected at the site in 1974 as part of Winnipeg’s centennial celebrations.
+A grain mill was operated at this site on Sturgeon Creek in what is now the St. James area of Winnipeg, between 1829 and about 1832, by Metis leader Cuthbert James Grant.
+The first water mill in Western Canada, a working replica of the original mill was erected at the site beginning in June 1974, as part of Winnipeg’s centennial celebrations, by a group of seniors involved in the New Horizons program and the city’s six Rotary Clubs.
 Its one-foot thick logs came from Gypsumville and its stones from quarries at Garson.
+It was opened officially by Premier Ed Schreyer in July 1975.

 See also:

-The Reconstruction of Grant’s Mill by F. W. Armstrong
+The Reconstruction of Grant’s Mill by Francis Walker “Frank” Armstrong

 Manitoba Pageant, Volume 21, Number 1, Autumn 1975